Updated: Apr 10

 3. Self Love is not just body love.

 When I began my journey I fell into the trap of self pampering.
 I thought getting my hair done, joining a gym, and dieting to alter my physical appearance would confirm my love for self.
 It took me less than 3 months on this body-love mission to realize the work needed was within because while everyone else was acknowledging the "good change", I felt no better.
 It wasn't until I began working on loving me from within that I began to feel the changes.

 4. Self-care is the root of Love and not just self-love but all love.

 I had to learn to love my thoughts, be kinder to my body, and attentive to my energy so I could love me better.
 This meant learning to say no to invitations that drained me , and setting functional boundaries with those I love.
 It meant slowing down and recharging when I needed to, and not when the world gave me permission to.
 It meant taking responsibility for my self-care and wellness and making me a priority too.
-I was finally grasping the notion that saying 'no' to others to attend to my physical, mental and emotional needs, meant saying yes to me, and my journey.
+I was finally grasping the notion that saying 'no' to others to attend to my physical, mental and emotional needs, meant saying yes to my self-care.